Edric-cui/Portfolio1/_posts/2020-01-01-Microsoft Fabric.md

 ## Microsoft Fabric

->Images are not available until product launch globally
+>Some images of features in development are not available

 <!---
 > You can right-click "Open Image in New Tab" to view images details)